-The recent acquisition of MEGA Two will enable the Group to have more control over the property and greater flexibility to add power for high power-density needs customers and to fulfil the requirements of long-term leasing of customers.
-The revitalisation of MEGA-i and the new site developments of TWTL 428 and TKOTL 131 will enhance and expand the Group's high-tier data centre capacity to meet the increasing data demand.
-Data centre business is a capital-intensive industry, requiring long-term capital investment.
-The Group is committed to continuing investment in existing and new infrastructure for new business development, as well as regularly reviews its investment profile to take into account of the changing customer and market environment.
+The revitalisation of MEGA-i and multiple floors of MEGA Two, as well as the new site developments of MEGA Gateway, MEGA IDC and MEGA Fanling, will enhance and expand the Group's hightier data centre capacity to meet the increasing data demands and operational requirements of the Group's customers.
+The data centre business is a capital-intensive industry, requiring long-term capital commitment.
+The Group is committed to continuing investment in existing and new infrastructure for new business development and regularly reviews its investment profile to take into account of the changing customer and market environment.